influxdata/docs-v2/content/influxdb/v2.0/security/tokens/create-token.md

 Use the [`influx auth create` command](/influxdb/v2.0/reference/cli/influx/auth/create) to create a token.
 Include flags with the command to grant specific permissions to the token.
 See the [available flags](/influxdb/v2.0/reference/cli/influx/auth/create#flags).
+Only tokens with the `write: authorizations` permission can create tokens.

 ```sh
 # Syntax